Skip to main content

 What exactly is "rehab"?

-Shorthand for six clinically distinct levels of care — from outpatient visits to medically managed hospital stays.
+It is a shorthand that covers six clinically distinct levels of care — from a weekly outpatient appointment all the way through medically managed inpatient.
 Most people do not need residential; most do better with intensive outpatient or medication-assisted treatment.
-The right level depends on withdrawal risk and home stability.
+The right level depends on withdrawal risk, home stability, and whether other mental health conditions need concurrent care.
+If the first question you are asked is "which facility" and not "which level," that is a sign you are being sold a product.

 What if they are not ready to go?

-The research is pretty clear: one dramatic intervention is among the least effective ways to get someone into treatment.
-A sustained pattern of honest, specific, low-intensity conversations tends to work better.
-Our family guide walks through what to say.
+The research is pretty clear: one dramatic "intervention" is among the least effective ways to get someone into treatment.
+A sustained pattern of honest, specific, low-intensity conversations — over weeks, sometimes months — tends to work better.
+Our family guide section walks through the language and the logistics, and what to do if the person refuses at first.

 What does MAT mean and should I consider it?